nuitrcs/databases_workshop/readme.md

 The workshops use PostgreSQL.
 Much of the material applies generically to SQL and other relational database systems, but some of it is specific to PostgreSQL.

-Some of the workshops use the database discussed in, and follow much of the content of, the [PostgreSQL Tutorial](http://www.postgresqltutorial.com/), which makes use of the [Skalia database](https://www.jooq.org/sakila).
+Some of the workshops use the database discussed in, and follow much of the content of, the [PostgreSQL Tutorial](http://www.postgresqltutorial.com/), which makes use of the [Saklia database](https://www.jooq.org/sakila).

 ## Selecting and Joining Data